artefactual/atom-docs/user-manual/administer/settings.rst

 represents the :ref:`identifier-counter` value.

-This mask, can be changed by an :term:`administrator` to suit institutional needs, using text strings and `PHP strftime parameters <http://php.net/manual/en/function.strftime.php#refsect1-function.strftime-parameters>`_.
+This mask, can be changed by an :term:`administrator` to suit institutional needs, using text strings and `PHP strftime parameters`_.
 To add leading zeroes to the unique incrementing number for example, you can add more ``i`` characters to the mask setting - so for example ``%Y-%m-%d/#iii`` would lead to incremental numbers like 001, 002, 003, etc.

 The value of the incremental number is based on the :ref:`identifier-counter` value, described below.
 An administrator can choose to manually change or